 Bulka Bags

 Bulka bags are large plastic bags or sacks used to carry bulk items such as seeds, flour, sugar, milk powders, fertiliser, sand, mulch and more.
-They can be recycled through specialised services.
+Australia has a national product stewardship scheme to recover and recycle bulka bags.

 Bulka Bags includes: